mynimi/mynimi.github.io/_posts/2016-07-29-ipad-lettering-101.md

 [![Tayasui Pro Lettering Sample]({{ site.img_dir }}/tayasui.jpg)]({{ site.img_dir }}/tayasui.jpg)

+**EDIT**
+I found out that I was lucky to download the app in a limited period where it was available for free.
+It has now gone back to being a paid app.
+It is 5 CHF here in Switzerland.
+Would I pay that money for it?
+To be hones, probably not.

 # Procreate
 Yes, we are gonna do a separate chapter for this one.